-It is therefore inconceivable that the Respondent would have come up with a domain name consisting of the term "BOURSO" in combination with the words "clients" and "redi" without having prior knowledge of the Complainant and its Trademark and activities.
+It is therefore inconceivable that the Respondent would have come up with a domain name consisting of the term "BOURSO" in combination with the term "bnak" (a misspelled version of "bank") without having prior knowledge of the Complainant and its Trademark and activities.
 On the balance of probabilities, it is evident that the Respondent had knowledge of the existence of the Complainant and its activities, and of the existence of the Complainant's Trademark and the scope of the Trademark at the time of registration and use of the disputed domain name.